redsummernight/ao3-citation-generator/README.md

 # ao3-citation-generator [![Build Status](https://travis-ci.org/redsummernight/ao3-citation-generator.svg?branch=master)](https://travis-ci.org/redsummernight/ao3-citation-generator)

-This user script generates citations for fan works on [Archive of Our Own](http://archiveofourown.org/), following the [style guide](http://www.transformativeworks.org/how-to-cite-fan-works/) developed by Karen Hellekson, editor of *Transformative Works and Cultures*.
+This user script generates citations for fan works on [Archive of Our Own](http://archiveofourown.org/).

 Citations are automatically added to the information section at the top of each work/chapter page.

+## Style

+The script follows the [style guide](http://www.transformativeworks.org/how-to-cite-fan-works/) developed by Karen Hellekson, editor of *Transformative Works and Cultures*, with some modifications:

+- Fandom names on AO3 are not italicized, as they can contain [more than just the titles](http://archiveofourown.org/wrangling_guidelines/4) of the original media.
+- Crossovers involving 4 or more fandoms are cited as "Multifandom".
+This limit is arbitrarily chosen.

 ## Installation